cake-contrib/Cake.Issues/docs/docs/blog/posts/2021-08-04-cake-issues-recipe-v1.0.0-released.md

 ## Support for environments not compatible with Cake.Git addin

-In previous versions Cake.Issues recipes had used [Cake.Git addin] to determine state of the Git repository.
+In previous versions Cake.Issues recipes had used [Cake.Git addin]{target="_blank"} to determine state of the Git repository.
-While this works in most cases, there are some environments where [Cake.Git addin] currently does not work.
+While this works in most cases, there are some environments where [Cake.Git addin]{target="_blank"} currently does not work.

-Starting with this version it is now possible to define if [Cake.Git addin] or Git CLI should be used.
+Starting with this version it is now possible to define if [Cake.Git addin]{target="_blank"} or Git CLI should be used.

 See [Git repository information configuration](../../documentation/recipe/configuration.md#git-repository-information) for details.